VirtuosoResearch/nnhessian/README.md

 ## Installation

-Simply copy the `NNHessian` class into your project or package it into your own library.
+Simply copy the `nnhessian` class into your project or package it into your own library.
 Requires:

 - Python 3.8+